 The Charles H. Herty Medal is a beautiful solid gold medallion awarded annually by the Georgia Section of the American Chemical Society.
 The purpose of the award is to give public recognition to the work and service of outstanding chemists who have significantly contributed to their chosen fields.
 All chemists in academic, government, or industrial laboratories who have been residing in the southeastern United States for at least 10 years are eligible.
 (For this purpose Southeastern United States is defined as the union of the following states: Virginia, West Virginia, Kentucky, Tennessee, Mississippi, Louisiana, Alabama, Georgia, Florida, North Carolina, and South Carolina.)

-Nominations for the 2017 Herty Medal are now closed.
+Nominations for the 2019 Herty Award are now closed.

-The gold medal will be presented at the 83nd Herty Award Celebration on September 7th, 2017.
-Prof. Hernandez will also be a guest lecturer at the 11th Annual Herty Medalist Undergraduate Research Symposium (HUMURS) the following day, September 8, 2017.
-(Photo Credit: Peter Cutts, ACS)
+The gold medal will be presented at the 84th Herty Award Celebration in September 2018.
+Prof. Rosenthal will also be a guest lecturer at the 12th Annual Herty Medalist Undergraduate Research Symposium (HUMURS).

 The Herty Medalist Undergraduate Research Symposium (HMURS) is held annually in conjunction with the Herty Award.
 See additional information at the HMURS website.

 The ACS Committee on Community Activities (CCA) sponsors the Local Section Outreach Volunteer of the Year award to recognize the immeasurable outreach efforts made by local section volunteers.
 Each local section can nominate one volunteer for each annual award.

 2018: Dr. David Gottfried (Georgia Tech)

 Elsa Reichmanis (Georgia Tech) received the ACS Award in the Chemistry of Materials, sponsored by DuPont.